Dear Kinship Caregiver Working with Clark County Family Services (CCFS/DFS),

 Step Two: You need to complete the Universal Licensing Application in its entirety.
 This includes providing complete reference information for seven people who can offer perspective on your ability to care for a child.
 In addition, complete and sign the following: Release of Information, Disclosures, Discipline Policy, Disaster Plan, Floorplan, Statement of Understanding.

 Step Three: You will need to gather documents such as your ID, Social Security Card, Proof of Income to support your application.
 These documents are listed on this checklist.
-We can help you understand what documents you need for your specific situation.
+After we talk to you, we will help you understand what exact documents you need for your specific situation.

 Step Four: You, and everyone over 18 in the home, will need to complete a second set of fingerprints.
 Your Foster Kinship Family Advocate will make the appointment with you.

 Step Five: You will attend a five-week training course for kinship families to learn about the foster care system, licensing process, working in partnership with DFS and birth parents, managing behavior, dealing with grief and loss, and understanding permanency options such as reunification or adoption.
 Your Foster Kinship Family Advocate will sign you up for class.
-Childcare is provided.
+You can choose to take class online or in person.
+Childcare is provided for in person classes.

 Step Seven: You will complete Adult, Child, and Infant CPR Training.
 Foster Kinship offers free courses that are offered both fully in-person or hybrid (Online & In-Person components).
 Childcare is provided.